 The first stage of an emergency humanitarian relief programme is often launched with few priorities other than to secure food, shelter and protection for those most at risk – whether as the result of a refugee crisis, conflict or natural disaster.
 Because of the criticality of responding quickly, and a lack of familiarity with the local environment, emergency response programmes, their personnel and assets are regularly put in situations where they are at a high risk of being targeted by malicious threat actors.

-Over the past month, Healix has been leading a Project Risk Assessment of one of the biggest humanitarian crisis response programmes in the world, in Cox’s Bazar, Bangladesh.
+Healix recently led a Project Risk Assessment of one of the biggest humanitarian crisis response programmes in the world, in Cox’s Bazar, Bangladesh.
 I spent most of this time at the field level, and interacted with various different NGOs, agencies and security apparatus to assess the intent and capability of a range of localised, national and international threat actors, and understand the impact and likelihood of their consequent risk.
 Based on key learnings from this project – as well as my experience working with NGOs in Nepal, Uganda and Peru – I have summarised a few key takeaways that all organisations working in humanitarian crises should be keeping in mind.

 Procurement personnel are some of your most vulnerable